ibrahim-mrq/Library/README.md

 allprojects {
    repositories {
       	jcenter()
-       	maven { url "https://jitpack.io" }  //Make sure to add this in your project for uCrop }
+       	maven { url "https://jitpack.io" }  //Make sure to add this in your project }
 }
 ```
+and this

 ```
 implementation 'com.github.ibrahim-mrq:library:1.0.3'